Consignment of your Guitar

 Stabilize the headstock in the case by putting soft cushion or bubble wrap underneath the headstock so she doesn’t bounce around or move at all

 I feel it is necessary to point out that you should be using a HARD SHELL CASE.
 A case that is commensurate for the guitar that it is holding.

-A good one.
 Do not send me a guitar in a soft case.

 I will reject it, send it back unopened, etc.

 I don’t want to hear …”oooh, my guitar got busted in transport”.
 Of course it did.

 The guys at FedEx and USPS handle hundreds of packages.

 They are “rough” with them…get over it.
 OK, rant over…continuing…

 Make certain that the guitar is immobile in the case.
 Again, cushions or bubble wrap will do.